heshamAsayed/-E-Commerce-Website-Vanilla-JavaScript-/README.md

 ---

 ## 📌 Overview
 This project is a **Bookstore Website** — it showcases books, allows users to add them to the cart, update quantities, and see the total cost.
 The cart and theme (Light/Dark) are saved in the browser using `localStorage` so they remain consistent across pages.
+**Firebase** is used to store and manage data, including user orders and authentication.

 ---